ajitagupta/100dollarstartup/README.md

 * A FAQ (proactive response to generic and specific objections a customer might have)
 * satisfaction guarantee
 * overdelivery (e.g. a surprise)

+## Lesson 8: Product Launch Checklist
+A checklist can serve as a template for a new business launch as well as an idea generator for existing businesses.
+* The big picture: Ensure there exists a clear value proposition.
+Build anticipation and excitement.
+Publish the time and date of launch in advance.
+Make the launch fun.
+* Next steps: Test setup and order process.
+Review order page and important communications (e.g. launch message, sales page, ads).
+* Money matters: Define success in numbers (net income, sales).
+Add a second payment option as backup.
+Create a payment plan for high-priced products.
+* The night before: Prune inbox.
+Draft a meaningful launch message.
+Prepare blog and social media posts.
+* The big morning: Soft launch at least 10 min early to make sure everything is working.
+Send out personal thankyou messages to first few buyers.
+* Promotion: Ask for referrals.
+Write to affiliates, journalists and media contacts.
+Post on social networks.
+* Follow-up (done in advance): general thankyou message, content for future communication.
+* Going above and beyond: postcards, calls, additional deliverables, unadvertised benefit
+* Second-to-last step: C-e-l-e-b-r-a-t-e
+* Very last step: start planning the next launch (how can you help more?)